Buyer Fit Snapshot

 Another source of savings is reduced press changeovers.
 If your cartons share common board stock, similar ink coverage, or repeatable structural elements, a plant can often gang runs more efficiently.
 That means better scheduling, fewer stoppages, and less labor lost to setup.
 In folding cartons wholesale buying, that efficiency often shows up as a lower quote, even if the box itself looks premium on shelf.
 A factory in Suzhou that runs two related SKUs on the same 350gsm C1S artboard can usually hold pricing lower than a plant that has to swap papers, inks, and tooling between every job.

 There is also a practical logistics benefit.
 Folding cartons ship flat, which lowers freight density and reduces storage space at your warehouse or co-packer.
 A pallet of 10,000 flat-packed cartons can feed a pack line quickly, and most standard tuck-end styles can be assembled in seconds.
-That is one reason folding cartons wholesale remains such a strong choice for retail brands that need good presentation without the bulk of rigid packaging.
+That is one reason folding cartons wholesale remains such a strong choice for Retail Brands That need good presentation without the bulk of rigid packaging.
 On a typical export pallet from Shenzhen, flat cartons may occupy only 1.5 to 2.2 cubic meters before assembly, which is a very different freight conversation than pre-built boxes.

 Buyers often worry that wholesale pricing means giving up customization or quality control.
 In my experience, that is not automatically true.
 The better suppliers build customization into the process from the start, whether that means spot UV on a cosmetic carton, a die-cut window for a food SKU, or a reinforced auto-lock bottom for heavier supplements.
 The key is specifying the right construction early, then comparing quotes on the same board grade, finish, and quantity.
 A carton with a 350gsm board, aqueous coating, and single-color inside print should not be priced against a 400gsm carton with foil and embossing; the comparison only makes sense when the specs are identical.